 "When the ripe coffee cherries are first brought to the mill to dry on raised African beds, they are constantly turned (day and night) for the first 48 hours to ensure an even evaporation of the moisture from the coffee cherry.
 This lends a consistency and cleanliness to the cup, which can prove difficult in a process prone to mold and uneven air circulation.
-After the coffee cherry is fully dried and the skin, mucilage, and parchment removed, it is sorted and traded through the Ethiopian Coffee Exchange as a Grade 1 Yirgacheffe."
+Once the coffee cherry is fully dried and the skin, mucilage, and parchment removed, it is sorted and traded through the Ethiopia Coffee Exchange as a Grade 1 Yirgacheffe."

 FACTOID: When coffee was taken to other countries, people had to find ways to adapt it to the local climate.
 Arabica coffee grows best in places that have climates similar to that of Ethiopia: mountainous, tropical, with moderate wet and dry seasons.
 Ethiopian Coffee Buying Manual, USAID, 2011.

 Below is great short documentary on the history of Ethiopian coffee.

 We purchase these incredible Ethiopia arabica green coffee beans from coffee farmers and serve them to our customers in our coffee shops and sell them online and in our cafes as well.